GregWoods/gregwoods.github.io/_posts/2012-08-24-raspberry-pi-as-an-owncloud-server.md

 ## Upgrading OwnCloud

-NOTE: I&#8217;ve only done this once, so I&#8217;ll ikely find a better way of doing it next time.
+NOTE: I've only done this once, so I'll ikely find a better way of doing it next time.
-This method doesn’t preserve config &#8211; try preserving it next time.
+This method doesn’t preserve config - try preserving it next time.
 Looks like it rescans the folders, possibly recreating the database
 COnfig is in /var/www/owncloud/config
 Maybe need to compare old and new config files after an upgrade